AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 <InlineAlert slots="text"/>

-You can&rsquo;t add a package to a package; in other words, you can&rsquo;t nest packages.
+Packages can't be nested, that is, they can't contain other packages.

 ## Invoking actions in a package

-Invoking an action is also straightforward; you just need to preface the action&rsquo;s name with its package.
+Actions are invoked by prefacing the action's name with the package name:

 `aio rt:action:invoke --result hellopackage/hello --param name <your name>`